jspw/NodeJS_MVC_with_Doc/README.md

              "nodemon": "^2.0.2"
          }

+* After installing nodemon successfully , the package.json file will be like this for the script :

+>
+    "scripts": {
+        "test": "echo \"Error: no test specified\" && exit 1", "start": "nodemon",
+    },

-  nodemon is a development tool that will automatically  restart our npm start whenever we edit our code !
+**nodemon** is a development tool that will automatically  restart our npm start whenever we edit our code !

 #### Debugger setting in vs code for NodeJs